martiansideofthemoon/martiansideofthemoon.github.io/_posts/2017-05-17-applying-for-j1.markdown

 * **(2x2 inches) Photograph** - This wasn't needed, but is listed in the official checklist.

 ## Interview Preparation

+Most of the interview questions are pretty standard.
+With the above documents, you have a proof of nearly everything that could be asked for.
+[Here](https://www.internationalstudent.com/immigration/j1-student-visa/j1-visa-interview/) is a list of common questions.
+When asked about which project you are working on, **try not to** use any term mentioned in the [Technlogical Alert List](http://www.bu.edu/isso/files/pdf/tal.pdf), since this is the most common reason for a [221(g)](https://redbus2us.com/the-beast-called-221g-process-faqs/).
+Luckily, J-1's are rarely put on hold.

 ## Biometrics